Awarded Best Student Magazine in the Country by the Society of Professional Journalists in 2021!

 The Fellowship will be given to student journalists who propose pieces about Yale or New Haven that involve in-depth reporting beyond the Elm City.

-Information about applying for the Summer 2021 Fellowship can be found here.
+More information about applying for the Summer 2023 Fellowship can be found here (click here).